kabiakou/ProxyServer/README.md

 "tsc" - generate equalent files with .js extension in the folder from "tsconfig,json => outDir" field "npm i @typescript-eslint/eslint-plugin --save-dev" - Adds TypeScript-specific linting rules to ESLint (Essential for TypeScript-based projects, ensuring type safety and adherence to best practices )
 "npm i ts-node-dev --save-dev" - It restarts target node process when any of required files changes (as standard node-dev) but shares Typescript compilation process between restarts.

-"npm i typescript-eslint --save-dev" - Tooling which enables you to use TypeScript with ESLint.
-Link: https://typescript-eslint.io/packages/typescript-eslint/
+"npm install --save-dev eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin" - Tooling which enables you to use TypeScript with ESLint.

 API:
 ---------